What It’s Like to Make an Adoption Plan

-thoughts-adoptionIt’s normal to have lots of mixed feelings after you make an adoption plan for your child.
-Many birth parents get a feeling of satisfaction in knowing that their child is living with parents who love and provide for them.
+thoughts-adoptionIt’s normal to have mixed feelings after placing your child for adoption.
+Many birth parents feel satisfaction knowing their child lives with parents who love and provide for them.
 They feel empowered as birth parents because their adoption decision helped provide their child with a good life.

-Some birth parents come to find that the sense of loss is deeper than they expected.
-It’s totally normal to feel sad after the adoption is complete, or to feel reassured and relieved.
-Having various feelings is very common, and your feelings might get complicated for a bit.
+Some birth parents find that the sense of loss is more profound than they expected.
+It’s totally normal to feel sad after the adoption is complete or to feel reassured and relieved.
+Having mixed emotions is very common, and your feelings might get complicated.

 As you think about adoption for your baby, know that you’re not alone.
-Many women have been where you are right now.
-Keep reading to see what birth mothers have said adoption was like for them!
+Many women have been where you are right now, and today we’re sharing what birth mothers have said adoption was like for them.

-It can really help to see things from the perspective of a woman who has already chosen adoption.
+It helps to see things from the perspective of a woman who has already chosen adoption.
 Hearing from her can help you know what to expect during the process.
-One of the best ways to learn about open adoption is to learn from women who have created an adoption plan for a child.
+One of the best ways to learn about open adoption is to learn from women who have already chosen adoption for their children.

 All names and identifying information have been removed for privacy reasons.